-If your set comes from Nettigo, the resistor is already connected to external antenna.
-If you bought Wemos D1 mini Pro somewhere else, you need to modify it.
 To do this, re-solder the resistor to connect the radio path with the U.FL antenna connector.
 It is not an easy task and requires precision.
 We recommend that operation only to people confident with soldering iron.
 You should also be careful not to damage the solder mask under the resistor.
 There is a ground plane (GND) between the pads.
 For this reason, we do not recommend making a tin ball jumper.
 Shorting the radio path to ground will cause the external antenna to have a much weaker range than the built-in ceramic.

 This blue connector will keep the board leveled while we solder the white XH2.54 sockets.

 Take a good look at how the DHT, I2C 3V3, I2C 5V and LCD I2C sockets are oriented.
 Then hold them with your fingers and turn the PCB over.
 To make things easier, you can solder one pin from each socket and check if they are straight.
 Then solder the remaining pins.
 Check all joints carefully.
 Now check again :) It's easy to miss something in the maze of solder joints.
 It also happens to us.
 The soldered sockets should look like in the picture above.